 In recent years in the US we flirted a lot with (mostly cultural) banning of words and opinions.
 I feel like we became lazy- in the sense that it became easier to lean on that instead of actually discussing issues.
 Now we are living with the reaction to those mistakes.

-This reminded me of the paradox or tolerance, as formulated by Karl Popper: A tolerant society must tolerate all viewpoints and behaviors to remain truly tolerant.
+This reminded me of the paradox of tolerance, as formulated by Karl Popper: A tolerant society must tolerate all viewpoints and behaviors to remain truly tolerant.
 The problem is, if a society tolerates intolerant groups or ideologies (e.g., those that oppose liberty, democracy, or equality), those groups may eventually destroy the very tolerance that allowed them to thrive.
 Hence, to preserve liberty, you have to be intolerant to a certain extent (there is the paradox).
 In other words, a society must sometimes limit the freedoms of those who use those freedoms to destroy liberty itself.

 This is accurate, I think.
 Ultimately the disagreements in this discussion probably come down to degrees.
 For example, I am defending free speech but I do believe in laws about fraud (words are involved), and even genuine cases of slander or libel.
 Also you could put copyright infringement in this category.
 Where it gets a little tougher is 'inciting violence.'
 Advocating 'violent overthrow of the government'.
 We should be intolerant of these too, but the definitions are tough.
 My sense is that many people / countries have moved very far on this spectrum such that impolite speech suddenly becomes 'inciting violence' because someone somewhere will see the insult and become violent.
 The laws against violence, or clearly conspiring to engage in violence, should do all the work here -- not speech/thought control.